Kong/docs.konghq.com/app/docs/0.14.x/plugin-development/custom-logic.md

 <div class="alert alert-warning">
   <strong>Note:</strong> Kong uses the
   <a href="https://github.com/rxi/classic">rxi/classic</a> module to simulate
-  classes in Lua and ease the inheritence pattern.
+  classes in Lua and ease the inheritance pattern.
 </div>

 ```lua